 A lot has changed since my first interview.
-From being at school, then college and beyond, I was told continuously DRESS TO IMPRESS and for many years wore a smart suit with smart shoes and felt uncomfortable.
+From being at school, then college and beyond, I was told continuously that appearance was essential and wore a smart suit with smart shoes and felt uncomfortable for many years.
 That’s not to say not to but consider the position.
 I’ve seen interviewees at Tesco’s dressed in suits and ties, looking extremely uncomfortable.
 That’s not to say that Tesco won’t appreciate the effort you’ve made, but a smart pair of trousers and shirt would probably be okay.

 We are now in a technological age where office attire is a little more relaxed.
 I used to embrace dress down Friday’s and enjoyed wearing jeans to the office, but more recently I worked in an office where they all wore jeans and converses, and there was me wearing smart casual.
 I’m not saying wear jeans and converses (believe me, don’t) but consider a little of your personality.